eamoeco/slate/source/index.html.md

  token_type | The token type (bearer)
  access_token | The access token value
- expires_at | Date and time when the token will expire created_at | Date and time when the token was create updated_at | Date and time when the token was updated ip_address | The user IP address
+ expires_at | Date and time when the token will expire created_at | Date and time when the token was created updated_at | Not used ip_address | The user IP address

 ## Verify authorization